Dave Camp: Early life, education, and law career

 Camp was born in Midland, Michigan, the son of Norma L. (Nehil) and Robert D. Camp.
 He graduated from H.H.
 Dow High School in 1971.
 He attended the University of Sussex, Brighton, England, 1973–1974 and earned his Bachelor of Arts, magna cum laude, in 1975 from Albion College in Albion, Michigan.
 He earned a Juris Doctor from the University of San Diego School of Law in 1978.
-From 1979-91, he was a partner with the law firm Riecker, Van Dam & Barker in Midland, Michigan.
+From 1979 to 1991, he was a partner with the law firm Riecker, Van Dam & Barker in Midland, Michigan.

 Camp was diagnosed with early-stage non-Hodgkin's large B-cell lymphoma in 2012.
 After several months of chemotherapy, Camp announced he was cancer-free in December 2012.

 Early political career

 Camp worked as a member of the Midland County, Michigan board of canvassers and a member of the Midland County Republican executive committee.
 For 4 years he was special assistant to the Michigan attorney general from 1980 to 1984.
 He served another 4 years on the staff of his boyhood friend U.S. Representative Bill Schuette (R-MI) from 1984 to 1987, before running and winning the 102nd District of the Michigan House of Representatives in 1988 and serving one term.